davidryan59/ji-rcn/README.md

 [![npm version](https://badge.fury.io/js/ji-rcn.png)](https://badge.fury.io/js/ji-rcn)[![Build status](https://travis-ci.org/davidryan59/ji-rcn.svg?master)](https://travis-ci.org/davidryan59)

-**Just Intonation** (JI) tunes musical instruments to have whole number ratios between frequencies of different notes.
+**Just Intonation** (JI) tunes musical instruments to have whole number ratios between note frequencies.
 This is the natural system of tuning for many important musical instruments, including the human voice, stringed instruments, and wind instruments.
-For such instruments, JI tuning sounds better than tempered tuning (e.g. the contemporary scale of splitting an octave into 12 equal semitones, which is 12TET).
+For such instruments, JI tuning sounds better than tempered tuning.
+A common example of tempered tuning is 12TET (12 tone equal temperament) which splits the octave into 12 equal semitones.

-JI can also be called Rational Intonation (RI) since it is based on rational numbers of the form `a/b`, or ratios of the form `a:b`, `a:b:c`, etc.
+JI can also be called Rational Intonation (RI) since its interval widths are rational numbers of the form `a/b`, or equivalently simple ratios of the form `a:b`.
+In JI chords with three or more notes make complex ratios of the form `a:b:c`, `a:b:c:d`, etc.
 - Examples of intervals include: an octave (1:2), a perfect fifth (2:3), a perfect fourth (3:4), a major third (4:5)
 - Examples of chords include: a major triad (4:5:6), a minor triad (10:12:15), an extended seventh chord (4:6:7:10)

 The tempered tuning 12TET has only 12 notes in the octave.
-However, Just Intonation has an infinite number of notes in the octave.
-This both gives more musical variety, and poses a greater challenge to design a notation system that can cope with any possible interval and note in JI.
+However, Just Intonation has an unlimited number of notes available in the octave.
+This gives more musical variety, but it poses a greater notational challenge.
+The whole of 12TET can be notated with less than 100 notations of the form `'C4'`, `'Bb7'`, `'E0'`, etc. However, how is it possible to notate the whole of JI, which has infinite note combinations?

 **Rational Comma Notation** (RCN) was designed to solve this problem.
 It was developed by David Ryan between 2015 and 2017, and [is documented in this paper](https://arxiv.org/abs/1612.01860).

 For RCN it is necessary to specify an algorithm which maps any prime `p` to its prime comma `n/m`.
 For example, primes `5` and `7` are usually given commas `80/81` and `63/64` respectively.
-Algorithms tend to vary for higher primes.
-Three algorithms which are currently available are `'DR'`, `'SAG'`, and `'KG2'`; all three algorithms are described in the paper above.
+The primes used in the comma for `p` are usually `2`, `3` and `p` only.
+Even with that constraint, algorithms tend to vary for higher primes.
+Three algorithms which have been developed are: `'DR'`, `'SAG'`, and `'KG2'`; these are each described in the paper above.

 The purpose of the `ji-rcn` npm package is to help convert between:
 - A musical interval with a width/size expressed as a rational number
 - Start and end points of the interval expressed as:
-  - Notations from the RCN scheme
+  - Notations from an RCN scheme
   - Frequencies in Hz

 ## Get started with JI-RCN
-- To install, use `npm i ji-rcn`
+- `npm i ji-rcn` to install
-- To test, `npm test`
+- `npm test` to test
-- To run examples, `npm run examples` which are in the GitHub `examples` directory
+- `npm run examples` to run examples, which can be found in the GitHub `examples` directory

 ## Contents of index
 ``` js